At Coombe House we care for people who are living with dementia.

 The day usually begins with an early cup of tea or coffee, followed by breakfast, mid-morning tea/coffee and fresh fruit or biscuits, 2 course lunch, mid-afternoon tea/coffee, 2 or 3 course high tea and night-time drinks and supper snacks.
 All meals, snacks, supplements and drinks are provided within the fees for service.
 For those who find eating a good diet challenging, the advice of a dietician can be sought if necessary.

-Our gardener, Jane, grows wonderful vegetables, so we are able to enjoy whatever is fresh, delicious and in season straight from our kitchen gardens.
+Our gardeners, Jane and Suzie, grow wonderful vegetables, so we are able to enjoy whatever is fresh, delicious and in season straight from our kitchen gardens.

 In the Autumn, our orchard is laden with apples, pears and plums.
 Last year we stored enough apples to eat until April, even though we left far too many fallen on the ground.